A Non-Metric Approach to Space, Time and Gravitation: 3 The role of gravity

 \right. \ena and a similar relationship exists between ${\tilde p}$ and $p$.
-The reason why the relationship between ${\rho}_m$ and ${\tilde {\rho}}_m$ is different for a null fluid than for other perfect fluids is that spectral shifts of null particles influence their passive mass-energy but not their active mass-energy.
-Besides, note that more ``physically correct'' local conservation laws can be found by calculating ${\,}{\,}{\topstar{\nabla}}{\,}{\cdot}{\cal T}_t$ when ${\bf g}_t$ is known.
+Note that more ``physically correct'' local conservation laws can be found by calculating ${\nabla}{\cdot}{\cal T}_t$ when ${\bf g}_t$ is known.
 But these local conservation laws for passive mass-energy do not take any predetermined form.